Information Systems Management MSc

 AssessmentA Master's degree is awarded if you reach the necessary standard on the taught part of the course and submit a dissertation of the required standard.
 If you do not achieve the standard required, you may be awarded a Postgraduate Diploma or Postgraduate Certificate if eligible.

-The jobs that require the knowledge and skills that you will learn on this course include roles such as business analysts, systems development analysts, consultants (both technical and managerial) and many others.
-The types of companies that might employ you range from the very large and multinational, to the small and more individual.
+The types of companies that might employ graduates from the course range from the very large and multinational, to the niche SMEs.
 Whatever the job role and whatever the type of organisation, we aim to equip you with industry relevant skills that will enable you to flourish in your chosen profession.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.